SomeOddCodeGuy/WilmerAI/README.md

 > WilmerAI reflects the work of a single developer and the efforts of his personal time and resources; any views,
 > methodologies, etc. found within are his own and should not reflect upon his employer.

+## Author's Note:

+> This is a passion project that is being supported in my free time.
+I do not have the ability to contribute to this
+> during standard business hours on
+> weekdays due to work, so my only times to make code updates are weekends, and some weekday late nights.
+>
+> If you find a bug or other issue, a fix may take a week or two to go out.
+I apologize in
+> advance
+> if that ends up being the case, but please don't take it as meaning I am not taking the issue seriously.
+In reality,
+> I likely
+> won't have the ability to even look at the issue until the following Friday or Saturday.
+>
+> -Socg

 ## What is WilmerAI?

 WilmerAI is a sophisticated middleware system designed to take incoming prompts and perform various tasks on them before